-Essentially, concerned Australians should use their submissions to tell the government, which claims deposits won’t be bailed in, to “put it in writing”.
+Essentially, concerned Australians should use tell the government, which claims deposits won’t be bailed in, to “put it in writing”.
 And not in letters to constituents as they always do, which is meaningless, but in legislation, where it counts.
 Here are the facts which show why the government’s assurance that deposits won’t be bailed in cannot be believed unless they put it in writing in legislation by passing Senator Roberts’ bill:

 - Australia is a member of the G20 which in 2009 directed the Financial Stability Board (FSB) at the Bank for International Settlements (BIS) to develop a policy to resolve future banking crises without needing taxpayer bailouts.
 Instead of requiring banks with deposits to stop the reckless financial gambling in derivatives that caused the 2008 crash, the FSB developed the abominable policy of “bail-in” to make depositors pay to prop up (resolve) banks when they fail.

 - As a G20 member Australia endorsed FSB’s 2011 “Key Attributes of Effective Resolution Regimes”, of which Section 3.5 “Bail-in within resolution” mandates that banking authorities must have the power to “write down”, or “convert into equity”, “unsecured creditors”, which by definition includes depositors.

 - The nations and jurisdictions Australia is closest to all have bail-in powers that apply to deposits; these include the USA, UK, EU, Canada, and most significantly, New Zealand, which has the most explicit deposit bail-in policy called Open Bank Resolution, and where the major banks are all subsidiaries of Australia’s big banks.